 Federal corporate income tax (CIT)

-CIT applies to Mexican resident taxpayers’ income from worldwide sources, as well as to foreign residents form income derived from Mexican wealth-source and foreign resident on the income attributed to their permanent establishments (PEs) located in Mexico.
+CIT applies to Mexican resident taxpayers’ income from worldwide sources, as well as to foreign residents from income derived from Mexican-source wealth and on the income attributed to their permanent establishments (PEs) located in Mexico.

 The federal CIT rate is 30%.

 All corporate entities, including associations of a civil nature, branches, etc., are subject to the tax rules applicable to Mexican corporations (unless specifically ruled out, such as not-for-profit organisations).